 EXCLUSIVE-U.S. EPA granted full biofuel waivers to refineries despite Energy Dept advice -memo

-Sept 24 (Reuters) - The U.S. Environmental Protection Agency granted some refineries full waivers from the nation’s biofuels regulation for the 2018 compliance year, even though the Department of Energy had recommended partial exemptions for those facilities, according to an EPA memo seen by Reuters.
+Sept 24 (Reuters) - The U.S. Environmental Protection Agency granted some refineries full waivers from biofuels regulation for the 2018 compliance year, even though the Department of Energy had recommended partial exemptions, according to an EPA memo seen by Reuters.

+Democratic presidential candidates also seized on the administration's use of waivers on Tuesday, calling them a giveaway to the oil industry that hurts farmers already struggling from the effects of the U.S. trade war with China.

-The issue shows how President Donald Trump has struggled to simultaneously please the corn and oil industries, key political constituencies leading into next year's presidential election that have routinely clashed over the future of the nation's biofuels policy.
+The issue shows how President Donald Trump has struggled to simultaneously please the corn and oil industries, key political constituencies leading into next year's presidential election that have routinely clashed over future biofuels policy.

-According to the memo, dated Aug.
-9, the EPA granted “full exemptions for those 2018 small refinery petitions where DOE recommended 50% relief.”
+The Aug.
+9 memo showed the EPA granted "full exemptions for those 2018 small refinery petitions where DOE recommended 50% relief."

 The memo, signed by Anne Idsal, EPA’s acting assistant administrator for the Office of Air and Radiation, did not specify how many refineries were involved.

-Trump's EPA has disregarded DOE advice on waivers in the past, according to Reuters reporting, marking a break from the Obama administration’s EPA, which had often either adopted energy department recommendations or, when it did not, ruled against exempting oil refiners.
+Trump's EPA has disregarded DOE advice on waivers in the past, Reuters has reported, marking a break from the Obama administration’s EPA, which had often either adopted energy department recommendations or, when it did not, ruled against exempting oil refiners.

 An EPA official did not immediately comment.

-Agency officials and oil industry representatives have defended the EPA's expanded use of waivers under the Trump administration, saying that there is no evidence that they have any impact on demand for ethanol.
+Agency officials and oil industry representatives have defended the EPA's expanded use of waivers under the Trump administration, saying they protect refining jobs and there is no evidence they have any impact on ethanol demand.

+"Small refinery exemptions are a critical lifeline for small refineries across the U.S.," said a spokesman for the American Fuel and Petrochemical Manufacturers refining group.

 "Granting favors to refiners that aren’t really facing an economic hardship is just one of the multiple problems with EPA’s handling of small refinery exemptions," said Kurt Kovarik, vice president of federal affairs for the National Biodiesel Board, on the sidelines of an industry event.